 New Benefit Claims

-If you need to apply for any of the above payments after 26 September 2018, you should claim Universal Credit instead.
+If you are of working age and need to apply for any of the above payments, you should claim Universal Credit instead.

 Please note that you will not be able to claim help with your council tax within Universal Credit.
 You will need to complete a Council Tax Reduction form.